-Proposed comment 4(o)-1 provides that § 213.4(o) applies to voluntary and required insurance provided in connection with a lease transaction.

-Comment 4(0)-3, current comment 4(g)(6)-2, is revised to provide additional guidance on the disclosure of mechanical breakdown insurance.
+Comment 4(o)-1 clarifies that § 213.4(o) applies to voluntary and required insurance provided in connection with a lease transaction.
+Comment 4(o)-3, former comment 4(g)(6)-2, is revised to provide additional guidance on the disclosure of mechanical breakdown protection and, based on comments, other products, (such as guaranteed automobile protection) as insurance under § 213.4(o).